 Control and Data Flow Analysis

-DMS provides support for computing various kinds of control and data flows.
+The DMS Software Reengineering Toolkit provides support for computing various kinds of control and data flows.
 Serious program analysis and transformation tasks often require a deep understanding of information flows that occur between program components.
 These information flows are induced by the various runtime entity declarations (variables and procedures) and the references, explicit or implied, between them, which are in turn implied by the semantics of the language being processed.
 Since these semantics are not always directly visible in the syntax of the language, trivial syntax analysis cannot easily discover them, and typically an analysis procedure that understands the semantic implications of the syntax needs to be constructed to make the information flows accessible.

 Control Flow Analysis and Graphs